markclare1992/markclare1992.github.io/_posts/2018-05-01-Efficiency.md

 ## Price movements.
 The graph below shows the change in price of total goals markets using Pinnacle's opening & closing prices.
 Each data point represents a game in which a selection has shortened in price.
 I wanted to see whether there was any drastic difference in efficiency across the main European leagues.
-#### Click on box to see individual game, double click whitespace to revert.
+#### Click on box to see individual games, double click whitespace to revert.
 <div id="chartContainer">
 </div>
 #### Disclaimer: Data is scraped so opening price may not necesssarily have been the first price shown.